raza1315/Nginx/README.md

 Some Nginx Commands:
   -systemctl stop nginx (stop nginx)
   -systemctl status nginx (show status)
+  -nginx -test (testing if everything is OK )
   -nginx -s reload (reload after making any changes to conf file)

 Navigate to /etc/nginx directory and create a backup of the nginx.conf --> nginx-backup.conf (optional but good practice) and write your configurations in the nginx.conf:
+events{

+}

+http{
+        server{
+                listen 80;
+                server_name _;

+                location /{
+                        return 200 "Hello from nginx";
+                        }
+                }
+}

+Now reload nginx:
+  -nginx -s reload